bobblkabb/awesome-niri/README.md

 ## Distro Integration
 - [Pika OS](https://wiki.pika-os.com/en/home#niri-edition) - PikaOS is a Debian sid based Linux distribution focused on gaming and performance optimization, which provides a niri edition ISO.
+- [AxOS](https://www.axos-project.com/) - AxOS is a cutting-edge operating system that draws its inspiration from Arch Linux.
+Sleex (based on the Hyprland compositor) is the third and primary desktop environment for AxOS.

 ## Rices
 - [Setup Showcase](https://github.com/YaLTeR/niri/discussions/325) - A showcase of niri setups, where users can share their configurations and get inspiration from others.